lee-blake/ask-astraois/README.md

 encoding.
 Furthermore, consider replacing the degree character in the code with its escape sequence `\u00b0` - this should enable it to run correctly in IntelliJ and if display issues persist, it is likely caused by system configuration.
+#### Class Versions
+If the program builds but returns an error of the form "Main has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to
+<some number here>", this is not a problem with the project.
+This error occurs when Java attempts to run a program
+that was compiled with a later version of the JDK than the version of the JVM that is attempting to run the program.
+To resolve this error, verify your `PATH` environment variable points to the correct version of Java, and if need be, install a version of Java at least as late as the one used in IntelliJ to build the project.